GarrettHaley/CS-373-DADA/index.md

 ## Week 6 Write Up

 This week's write up will focus on the lecture content created by Ram Venugopalan and Geoffrey Cooper from the Intel security group.
 The material had prereading involving IP/UDP/TCP/TLS to a basic understand of the protocol function and protocol header formats, and the function of the protocol and the handshake in TLS.
-We then went over the Robustness Princple manifesto created by Jonathan Postel which greatly impacted the philosophy behind networking design for the past 30 years.
+We began the material discussing the Robustness Princple manifesto created by Jonathan Postel which greatly impacted the philosophy behind networking design for the past 30 years.
+We then dove into network protection strategies including positive policy, firewalls / security zones, defense in depth, intrusion detection, honeynets/intrusion deception, quarantine, and reputation.

 ##### Network Security is Needed Because...